sezero/quakespasm/README.txt

   o  From the console, use UP to browse the command line history, and
      TAB to autocomplete command and map names.

-  o  There currently no CD Music volume support. cd_sdl.c needs
+  o  There is currently no CD Music volume support. cd_sdl.c needs
      replacing with cd_linux.c, cd_bsd.c etc..

   o  In windows, alternative CD drives are accessible by "quakespasm